 - Expect swelling up to one year post surgery.

 - Put weight on the operated leg even if it hurts.
 Hips are weight bearing joints and need weight to strengthen.

 - Move!
 It helps with swelling.

 - Find a good therapist or trainer to help you recover.
 My recommendation is someone pilates trained as they are able to identify very specific weaknesses in the body as compared to traditional physical therapists.

-And last but not least, YOU ARE GOING TO FEEL SO MUCH BETTER!
-I never imagined I could feel this good and there are things I can do now that I haven’t been able to in years for example last week was my first time sitting Indian Style in 18 years!
+Last thought, YOU ARE GOING TO FEEL SO MUCH BETTER!
+I never imagined I could feel this good and there are things I can do now that I haven't been able to in years for example last week was my first time sitting Indian Style in 18 years!